-5. Waterways and wetlands enhancement and naturalisation
+5. Waterbodies and wetlands enhancement and naturalisation

-Encouraging and facilitating naturalisation works in key identified waterways and wetlands can assist the community to value water, and to improve the state of the District's waterways.
+Encouraging and facilitating naturalisation works in key identified waterbodies and wetlands can assist the community to value water, and to improve the state of the District's waterbodies.
 Works could be Council initiated or developed in collaboration with developers and/or local communities, or undertaken by community groups (with our support).